OpenRockets/web-dev-error-solutions/errors/general/overcoming-the-too-many-open-cursors-error-in-mongodb/README.md

 # 🐞 Overcoming the "Too Many Open Cursors" Error in MongoDB

-**Description of the Error:**
+## Description of the Error

-The "Too Many Open Cursors" error in MongoDB arises when a client application maintains an excessive number of open cursors without closing them properly.
-Each cursor represents an open connection to a MongoDB query result set.
-If the number of open cursors surpasses the server's configured limit (typically controlled by `wiredTigerCursorCacheSizeMB`), MongoDB will reject further connection attempts or requests, resulting in this error.
-This is particularly common in long-running applications that fail to release cursors after data processing.
+The "Too Many Open Cursors" error in MongoDB arises when a client application holds onto database cursors for an extended period without closing them.
+This typically happens when loops iterate through large datasets, fetching documents one by one without properly releasing the cursor resources.
+MongoDB has a limit on the number of open cursors per connection, and exceeding this limit leads to the error, preventing further database operations.
+This can severely impact application performance and availability.

-**Code Example (Illustrative Python with pymongo):**

-This example demonstrates incorrect cursor handling, leading to the error:
+## Step-by-Step Code Fix (Python Example)

+This example demonstrates how to avoid the "Too Many Open Cursors" error using Python's `pymongo` driver.
+We'll focus on correctly handling cursors when iterating through a large collection.

+**Incorrect Code (Leads to the Error):**

 ```python
 import pymongo